lyra/plugin-odoo/README.rst

    :alt: License: AGPL v3

 ===================================================
-Lyra Collect plugin for Odoo
+Lyra Collect best plugin for Odoo
 ===================================================

 Lyra Collect plugin for Odoo is an open source plugin that links Odoo based e-commerce websites to Lyra Collect